Atomschorsch/udacity-sdce-project1-object-detection/alex_project1_writeup.md

     ![Tiny boxes](writeup_files/images/eda/project1_eda_small_boxes.png)

 ### Data split and Cross validation
-This section should detail the cross validation strategy and justify your approach.
 The task to split the data into a train, val and test subset seemed easy on the first view, but opened some heavy questions.
 Regarding percentages, I have chosen the ones given from the lessons: `75% train, 15% val, 10% test`, to have the most images for training, but keeping two sufficiently large sets for validation and training.